uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW : Adding more hooks for custom fields plugin

 = V1.5.4 - 14.06.2010 =
-* Bugfix : No resize of smaller images
+* Bugfix : No resize of smaller images or photos
 * Bugfix : Compat issues for Post Thumbnails under WP3.0
 * Bugfix : Esc_URL in Media RSS

 = V1.5.3 - 11.04.2010 =
-* NEW:      Adding gallery pagination to footer
+* New : Adding pagination to footer
-* Changed:  Prepare new filter to replace photo slideshow
+* Changed : Prepare new filter to replace slideshow galleries
-* Bugfix:   Remove non-breaking space from navigation
+* Bugfix : Remove non-breaking space from navigation
-* Bugfix:   Pagination of galleries
+* Bugfix : Pagination of galleries
-* Bugfix:   Fixed brackets position for old shortcode query
+* Bugfix : Fixed brackets position for old shortcode query
-* Bugfix:   Slideshow option 'Show next image on click' has wrong default value
+* Bugfix : Slideshow option 'Show next image on click" has wrong default value

 = V1.5.2 - 25.03.2010 =
 * Bugfix : XSS security vulnerability (THX to Core Security Advisories Team , Pedro Varangot)